(March 2018) Red Cedar River Watershed Conference

 (January 2016) Red Cedar River Water Quality Partnership Watershed Plan approved by WDNR and US EPA

 The Red Cedar River Water Quality Partnership submitted a comprehensive watershed plan to the Wisconsin Department of Natural Resources and the US Environmental Protection Agency for approval in August of 2015.
-The Plan, titled “A River Runs Through Us: A Water Quality Strategy for the Land and Waters of the Red Cedar River Basin”, is a ten-year plan to address water quality issues in the Basin, focusing on the problems of phosphorus pollution and the subsequent algal blooms that it causes.
-The Plan should meet WDNR and EPA guidelines for such plans, making the Basin eligible for certain grant funds that would otherwise be more difficult to acquire.
+The Plan, A River Runs Through Us: A Water Quality Strategy for the Land and Waters of the Red Cedar River Basin, was approved by both the Wisconsin DNR and the US EPA in January 2016.
+The ten-year plan is now the guide to address water quality issues in the Basin, focusing on the problems of phosphorus pollution and the subsequent algal blooms that it causes.
+The Plan meets WDNR and EPA guidelines for such plans, making the Basin eligible for certain grant funds that would otherwise be more difficult to acquire.